petergrace1618/buying-history/README.md

 It was really a simple solution, melodrama notwithstanding.
 - I wrapped each individual album and lot in an `<item>` tag.
 - I moved `price` from an attribute of `<album>` to a child element of `<item>` thus removing the redundant subtotal attribute.
-- I dispensed with using attributes altogether and moved everything into its own element to make it easier to process with XSLT.
+- And I dispensed with using attributes altogether and moved everything into its own element to make it easier to process with XSLT.

-And my all-new [bh.xml][8] was reborn.
+And my all-new [buyinghistory.xml][8] was reborn.

 With my Weltanschauung now restored,